fredobeng/fredobeng.github.io/src/content/blog/want-to-learn-and-build-in-public.md

 Up until October last year, I had treated programming as a hobby, playing around with languages, libraries, and frameworks for whatever tasks I got excited about.
 I wrote scripts for GUI and CLI apps, Telegram bots, machine learning models, and websites.
 In between projects, I worked on programming challenges and read pages from programming textbooks.

 My learning has not been structured, and I want to change that.
-I want to learn more, and I want to write code regularly, but I want to focus my efforts on machine learning.
-Specifically, I want to focus on the applications of machine learning to biomedical science, clinical practice, and medical education.
+I want to learn more, and I want to write code regularly, but I want to focus my efforts on machine learning (ML).
+Specifically, I want to focus on the applications of ML to biomedical science, clinical practice, and medical education.

-I choose to focus on machine learning in medicine for a few reasons: I think machine learning can significantly address many of the challenges healthcare systems of developing countries like mine face, I find other areas of applied computer science less exciting, and I think integrating an endeavor like this into my medical studies will make the learning process more fun.
+I choose to focus on ML in medicine for a few reasons: I think ML can significantly address many of the challenges healthcare systems of developing countries like mine face, I find other areas of applied computer science less exciting, and I think integrating an endeavor like this into my medical studies will make the learning process more fun.

 I've spent a lot of my free time on ML or ML-related textbooks and MOOCs since October.
 I've dipped my toes into the required math and theory, and I think I'm ready (with a great deal of wisdom from Scott Young and Jeremy Howard) to build myself a curriculum and work towards growing my understanding and skills.